Skip to content

 app.demo-springboot-angular.repo=https://github.com/jeka-dev/demo-project-springboot-angular

 app.demo-springboot-angular.desc=Manage a list of users.
-Written in Springboot and Angular
+Written in Spring Boot and Angular.

 app.demo-springboot-angular.type=SERVER-UI